LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Method

 \textbf{3.
 Edit Distance of Final Answer Reward ($R_{\mathrm{Answer}}$).} We compute the normalized Levenshtein distance $D(Y, \hat{Y})$ between the reference answer $Y$ and the model prediction $\hat{Y}$:

 \textbf{4.
-Format Reward ($R_{\mathrm{Format}}$).} This default reward encourages the model to generate outputs that strictly follow the expected structural format.
-Let $\hat{Y}$ denote the model output, and let $T$ represent the set of required tags, such as \texttt{<think></think>} and \texttt{<answer></answer>}.
-The reward is defined as:
+Format Reward ($R_{\mathrm{Format}}$).} This reward encourages the model to generate outputs that adhere to the prescribed structural format.
+Let $\hat{Y}$ denote the model output, and let $T = \{(t_i, w_i)\}$ be the set of required tag pairs $t_i$ with weights $w_i \in [0,1]$ such that $\sum_i w_i = 1$, e.g., \texttt{<think></think>} and \texttt{<answer></answer>}.
+The format reward is computed as a weighted sum over all tags: , where the indicator function is defined as:

 The final multi-aspect reward is a weighted combination of these four components:

 where $\alpha$, $\beta$, $\gamma$, and $\delta$ are non-negative coefficients that control the relative importance of each reward component.